 Students need to file a leave of absence every semester that they are not matriculating.
-Students are allowed to take up to four semesters of approved leave of absence (SDSU Graduate Bulletin, 2020-2021, p.
-69).
+Students are allowed to take up to four semesters of approved leave of absence: https://registrar.sdsu.edu/students/academic\status/leave\of\absence

 It is your responsibility to meet all the necessary application and registration deadlines for the semester in which you intend to resume your courses.
 This includes deadlines for applying for a social work field placement (SWORK 650, 750, 755).
 Please be advised that a leave of absence may delay your timely progression through the program.
 For example, prerequisites for enrollment in a course must be met.
-It is your responsibility to notify Kellie Scott, the Graduate Advisor, of your intent to take a leave of absence.
+It is your responsibility to notify the Graduate Advisor of your intent to take a leave of absence.
 If you are in the SWORK 650, 750, or 755 Field Practicum course or have applied for a field practicum course, you must also notify Amanda Lee, LCSW, Director of Field Education, that you no longer wish a field placement.
 These notifications should be done in writing (i.e., by email).

-Change in Program
+Change in Program & Area of Specialization

 Students are accepted into the program under 1-year, 2-year, 3-year, or 4-year options.
-If you are in the full-time (2-year) program, or the 3-year program, and find that you need to reduce your course load, please complete the Requesting Change in MSW Graduate Program Status form on Page 49 (or obtain a hard copy from Kellie Scott, the Graduate Advisor).
-You will need to meet with Ms. Scott to obtain approval to change programs.
+If you are in the full-time (2-year) program, or the 3-year program, and find that you need to reduce your course load, please complete the Requesting Change in MSW Graduate Program Status form at the end of this Handbook.
+You will need to meet with the Graduate Advisor to obtain approval to change programs.
 If the change in program results in a year-long delay of a Field course, you must inform Amanda Lee, LCSW, Director of Field Education that you will not be enrolling in Field.